 Creaky floorboards can be a real nuisance, particularly late at night when every little sound is magnified.
-Whether you’re worrying about stepping on the wrong board and waking up the rest of the house or hearing suspicious creaks that raise the prospect of intruders, they’re at best an irritation and at worst can cause real stress.
+Whether you’re worrying about stepping on the wrong board and waking up the rest of the house, or hearing suspicious creaks that raise the prospect of intruders, it’s safe to say unwanted creaks are never ideal.

 While most creaks are harmless, they can result from poor installation or disrepair which may cause bigger problems further down the line.
 It’s important to work out how to stop floorboards creaking as quickly as possible – after all, you don’t want to see your bed come crashing through the ceiling during breakfast!

 One of the most common causes of creaky floorboards is loose fixing nails – once these become dislodged, the floorboards are no longer firmly attached and rub against the joists underneath, giving rise to those irritating squeaks.

 If the floorboard is in good condition this can be fixed fairly easily, as you should be able to replace the loose nails with screws placed into the existing nail holes, while if the floorboard is damaged you may need to create new holes for the screws.
 The new screws should push the floorboard down onto the joist, preventing any creaks.